 With the Nautilus, your child can stay harnessed forward-facing for up to 65 lbs (good for special needs kids), in a high back booster up to 100 lbs, and in a backless booster up to 120 lbs.
 The Nautilus is steel reinforced, and it has an integrated cupholder and a storage compartment.

+The Nautilus can be found in different varieties – why do they have to make so many freaking versions?
+I do not know, but it’s super annoying.
 I personally think if you are sold on the Nautilus, the LX model is just fine.
 Otherwise, just buy a nicer seat (don’t put rims on a Honda Civic — know what I’m saying?).

 * Switch to seatbelt plus tether to install if child weighs more than 42 lbs.

-3. Chicco MyFit Harness + Booster Seat ~$199
+3. Chicco MyFit Harness + Booster Seat ~$199 – $299

 The seat is very well-padded for your kid’s comfort, and it also has 4 recline positions- which is rare in a forward facing seat.
 It comes with two cupholders and a one-pull harness tightener for easy adjustments.
 As with Chicco’s other seats, parents are really digging the Chicco MyFit.